What causes jaw bone loss?

 Preventing Bone Loss

 Jaw bone loss can be prevented by giving the jawbone a replacement tooth with a root that can exert the same or similar pressure as natural teeth.
-This is done immediately after extraction by replacing single teeth with dental implants, or by using a fixed implant-supported bridge or denture.
+This is done immediately after extraction by replacing teeth with full mouth dental implants, or by using a fixed implant-supported bridge or denture.

 A single-tooth implant or a dental bridge with three to four teeth supported by two implants provide a chewing power of 99% of natural bite force.
 A denture secured with dental implants, such as our Same Day Teeth procedure, provides about 70% to 80% of normal biting force and helps considerably in preventing bone loss.